bharathbettagere/mywebpage/_pages/about.md

 In addition to the above, I am actively collaborating with Euprime Pvt.
 Ltd. to convert my research into an impactful one!
 Akash Murthy (Co-founder, collaborator and research project member) is actively working with me on solving real world impactful problems related to federated learning.

-#### Research
+#### Research Interests

-My research revolves around machine learning/statistics, signal processing, distributed optimization, federated learning and wireless communication/networks.
+Machine learning, statistics, signal processing, online learning, distributed optimization, federated learning and wireless communication/networks.

 #### Learning, Inference & Networks (LIaN) Lab